Citigroup says could plead guilty to settle forex probe

 Bloomberg said the related fine would likely not exceed $1 billion.

-Citigroup left its estimate of potential unreserved litigation costs unchanged from year-end at $4 billion.
+Citigroup left its estimate of potential unreserved litigation costs unchanged from year-end at $4 billion (£2.5 billion).

 (Reporting by David Henry in New York and Richa Naidu in Bangalore; Editing by Jeffrey Benkoe and Ted Kerr)